 What inspires me

-Sure it was about a boy and a girl serendipitously meeting each other in the most romantic of cities and figuring out how to find each other again.
+Sure it was about a boy and a girl serendipitously meeting each other in the most romantic of cities, letting each other go, and somewhat finding each other again.
 But underneath the love story are so many other things about life, and passion, and knowing that, yes, life is not a series of meaningless coincidences.
 Everything that happens in our journey—the good and the bad—ultimately leads us to the center of Wollman Rink, whatever Wollman Rink represents in your life.

 3. The Family Man